RC-OTOLI/Group12/README.md

 use a terminal of your choice and change directories to the Group12 directory and then enter 'python run.py' into the terminal and hit return

 for a demo, sign in wtih <br>
-username: raymond <br>
+username: admin <br>
-password: rocker246
+password: admin

 # Credits